 This stiffening that occurs with age is what often leads to cardiovascular diseases.
 Along these lines, two key predictors of cardiovascular disease in older adults are vascular dysfunction assessed by the ability of blood vessels to dilate and how stiff they become.
 Typically, with age, blood vessels become more stiff and have a harder time dilating.

 The University of Colorado Boulder research team wanted to find out if boosting NAD+ levels with NMN improved the function of the aorta, a large vessel in the heart, in aged mice To do so, they gave mice, both young and old, with drinking water with NMN and compared them to each other as well as untreated mice from both age groups.

 These older mice that received NMN also showed improvements in the levels of molecules associated with better vascular function.
 The levels of collagen, a marker of stiffness, were reduced and the levels of elastin, a marker of elasticity, were increased to levels similar to those in young mice.
 These results show the NMN led to the complete or partial normalization of proteins important for the arterial wall structure.

 Older mice given small amounts of NMN in their drinking water throughout the day had normalized stiffness of the aorta, a blood vessel of the heart muscle, which indicated improved heart health.
-Following NMN treatment, older mice showed reduced collagen and increased elastin levels not significantly different than those in young mice.
-These results indicate improved elasticity of the aorta and normalized aortic stiffness.
+“Together, these observations indicate that NMN reverses large elastic artery stiffening with aging, in part by normalizing collagen and partially preserving elastin in the arterial wall,” concluded de Picciotto and colleagues.

+“In the present study, we demonstrate a reversal of age‐associated endothelial dysfunction by oral NMN supplementation,” said de Picciotto and colleagues.
 “Overall, our findings provide the first evidence supporting the promising translational potential of NMN supplementation for the treatment of arterial aging,” stated the scientists in their study.